 The Australian Industry Welfare Standards and Guidelines for Goats are intended for voluntary adoption by industry.
-In contrast with the processes currently used to develop regulated animal welfare standards and guidelines, certain formal public consultative steps (such as the development of a Regulatory Impact Statement) were not utilised during the development of these voluntary industry standards and guidelines.
+In contrast with the processes currently used to develop regulated animal welfare standards and guidelines, certain formal public consultative steps (such as the development of a Regulatory Impact Statement) were not utilised during the development of these voluntary industry S&G.

-The established methodology used in other standards and guidelines development have been used in this project.
+The established methodology used in other standards and guidelines development has been used in this project.